-Researchers from Harvard Medical School report that sleep problems and heart disease are "often in bed together" because there's such a strong link between them.
+Researchers show a strong link between sleep problems and heart disease by identifying inflammation triggers that lead to arterial buildup.
 People with heart disease and other heart problems may have trouble breathing during the night, causing them to wake up frequently.
 Chest pain and heart palpitations may also occur at night, leading to poor sleep quality.

 You can’t avoid pollution altogether, but there are several things you can do to improve the air quality in your home or office.

 If you smoke cigarettes, the best thing you can do for your health is quit completely.
 Quitting is difficult, but many resources are available to help, including medications and counseling programs.
 While you’re working on cutting down, avoid smoking indoors or around other people.